Van Diesel Heaters: Best Options for Vanlife

-If you plan on living extensively in your van, then you’re going to need to take a shower at some point.
+If you plan on living extensively on the road, then you’ll probably want to setup a shower in your campervan.
 While some people might be able to manage with cold water, most of us prefer hot water for our showers, which begs the question: how do I heat water in my van?

 To get warm water, most people use a 12-volt water heater for vans.
 If you have a diesel heater, it can also be used to power your camper van water heater — this is achieved by adding adaptors to the heat exchangers, which lets the diesel heater release hot air and increase the water temperature.

 What Is The Best Diesel Heater For A Camper or Sprinter Van?

 There’s no shortage of options when it comes to choosing a diesel van heater.
 To make an official decision, you should consider the following:

 If your priority is quality, then you might place a higher emphasis on van diesel heaters that have good reviews.
 On the flip side, if you’re trying to find a budget-friendly heater, then you might focus on ones that are available for sale.
 Finally, consider the location in which the heater was built — for instance, while a Chinese diesel heater is generally less expensive, it can also be of lower quality.
 Let’s take a closer look at each of these options.